 Boundary-fence disputes between Rocklin neighbors are governed primarily by California Civil Code § 841 (the Good Neighbor Fence Act), which presumes equal cost sharing and requires 30 days' written notice before construction or replacement.
 Rocklin Code Enforcement does not mediate civil cost-sharing disputes but enforces height and material limits in RMC Ch.
 17.76.

 California Civil Code § 841 provides that adjoining landowners are presumed to share equally in the reasonable costs of construction, maintenance, and replacement of a boundary fence that benefits both.
 Before incurring costs, the initiating owner must give each affected adjoining owner 30 days' prior written notice describing the problem, proposed solution, estimated cost, proposed cost-sharing approach, and timeline.
 The presumption can be rebutted by a preponderance of evidence (e.g., one parcel gets little or no benefit, or the design is unreasonably expensive).
-Rocklin does not have a stricter local cost-sharing ordinance; civil cost disputes are resolved in Placer County Superior Court small claims (limit $12,500 for individuals as of 2024).
+Rocklin does not have a stricter local cost-sharing ordinance; civil cost disputes are resolved in Placer County Superior Court small claims (limit $12,500 for individuals).
 Locally, RMC Ch.
 17.76 still controls height (6 ft side/rear, 30 in front), materials (no chain link/barbed wire/electrified in residential), and visibility requirements at corners — these apply regardless of who pays.

 Failing to give 30 days' written notice under Civ.
 Code § 841(b)(2) before billing a neighbor can reduce or eliminate the neighbor's cost obligation.
 A privately-agreed fence that exceeds 6 feet in a side/rear yard still violates RMC 17.76.020.